steveh127/UM-Micropython/WOPR/README.md

 The installation has been tested with, and build scripts are available for UM Tiny S2 and S3 boards.

-The clone these UM-Micropython directories from Github:  [https://github.com/steveh127/UM-Micropython](https://github.com/steveh127/UM-Micropython)
+Then clone the UM-Micropython directories from Github:  [https://github.com/steveh127/UM-Micropython](https://github.com/steveh127/UM-Micropython)
 This will include the Bling! software, the bling directory but not common can safely be deleted if not required.